sarajahedazad/ME700-Final-Project/README.md

 **Validation of Results:**
 Given that my project focused on comparing two different analysis methods (MSA and Finite Element Analysis), I gained experience in systematically validating results.This experience reinforced the importance of verification and validation in any computational project.

-**Setting up a conda/mamba environment:** Before I just had a shallow familarity with using conda env, I was not really that familiar wih how to set those envs and install dependencies, but throuout the course I learned how to use them.
-**Github:** I learned how to write more modular codes and how to organize these codes better.
-**Automation:** when you are working with several dataset and pieces of code, you cannot really go through running them manually one by one.
-I learned how imoportant aoutomation
-**Matrix Structural Analysis:** In this semester, it was my first time implementing matrix structural analysis.
-It was a good method to try to validate
 ### Technical Correctness: